If you've ever caught yourself thinking…

 It tells you almost nothing about how much you're actually keeping.

-I've seen businesses increase revenue by tens of thousands of pounds, only to discover that rising costs had absorbed almost all of the additional income.
+I've seen businesses increase their monthly turnover by thousands of pounds, only to discover that rising costs had absorbed almost all of the additional income.

 The business looked bigger…